uc-r/uc-r.github.io/datawrangling/homework/homework.md

 permalink: /data_wrangling/homework
 ---

-Each week you will be assigned homework that you will need to complete prior to the Saturday session.
+Each week you will be assigned homework that you will need to be completed prior to the Saturday session.

 Students submit homework once a week.
 The end result may still resemble a “final project” or portfolio, but one that has been built up gradually over the term.